orjo/cirmage/README.md

 1. Open `index.html` in a web browser
 2. Click "Choose Image" to upload an image
+3. Adjust the min/max dot size sliders to control size variation
-3. Adjust the dot size, contrast, and threshold sliders to your preference
+4. Adjust contrast and threshold sliders to your preference
-4. Either:
+5. Either:
    - Click "Apply to Whole Image" to transform the entire image
    - Click and drag on the image to select a region, then click "Apply to Selection"
-5. Click "Reset Image" to restore the original
+6. Click "Reset Image" to restore the original
-6. Click "Download Result" to save your creation
+7. Click "Download Result" to save your creation

+**Tip**: Increase the difference between min and max sizes for more dramatic size variation!

 ## FM Screening Effect